Pilgrimage to West Grinstead, Aylesford & Ramsgate

 This is one of the finest gothic style churches in England.

 The original abbey was founded by St Augustine c.
 AD 597 and destroyed in 1538.
 St Augustine’s Church or the Shrine of St. Augustine of Canterbury was the personal church of Catholic architect, Augustus Pugin, the renowned nineteenth century architect, designer, and reformer.
-This altar (right) in St. Augustine’s is almost identical to the one that he designed in the Lady Chapel at St. Mary’s, Ryde.
+This altar (below) in St. Augustine’s is almost identical to the one that he designed in the Lady Chapel at St. Mary’s, Ryde.

 Having built his home (The Grange, Ramsgate, next door), Pugin began work on St Augustine’s in 1846 and worked on it until his death in 1852.
 His sons completed many of the designs.
 He died in 1852 and is buried in a vault beneath the chantry chapel he designed, alongside several members of his family.

 It was good to meet up again with Fr.
 Christopher Basden (parish priest) and with Fr.
 Simon Heans (Shrine Administrator).
 Fr.
 Basden spoke to us on the history of the shrine and its unique (Pugin) architecture.
-The group spent time before the Blessed Sacrament during morning Exposition (picture – left), before Mass concelebrated by Fr.
+The group spent time before the Blessed Sacrament during morning Exposition (picture – below), before Mass concelebrated by Fr.
 Simon Heans and Fr.
 Jonathan.

 On Wednesday (11th September) the pilgrims arrived for Mass at St. John’s Chapel in St. Augustine’s.
 This was a Votive Mass (E.F.) of the Holy Angels offered by Fr.
 Jonathan.
 There was time for a final look around this historic church and to pray at the tomb of its founder, Augustus Pugin, buried in a side chapel on the south side of the nave.